On Atkins and wondering if you have to take supplements?

 Atkins Diet has a great track record.
 It helped millions of people to lose weight while staying perfectly healthy.
-But critics still claim that balanced nutrition on Atkins Diet is impossible.
+But critics claim that balanced nutrition on Atkins Diet is impossible.
 Could they be right?

 Related post: Top low-carb vitamin-rich foods

-Should you take supplements on Atkins Diet?
+So should you take supplements on Atkins Diet?

 What did Dr Atkins have to say about supplements?

 Dr Atkins himself was a strong advocate for targeted supplementation.

 The subtitle to Nutritional Supplements chapter of his original book was “Don’t even think of getting along without them!”

 In addition to this chapter in his original book, Dr Atkins wrote a separate book on the potential benefits of vitamins – Dr Atkins’ Vita-Nutrient Solution.